enormandeau/gtseq_scripts/README.md

 ## Description of scripts

-Each python script can be launched without arguments to print its documentation string.
+Below, each script is described briefly in order of use with the commands that can be used to run all the scripts on the test dataset.
+The Python scripts can be launched without arguments to print their documentation strings.

 ### Compute pairwise AFD values